-Students who are under a doctor's care and require medication during the school day need to report this condition, with the appropriate medical documentation, to the med tech in the clinic.
-All prescription medication must be housed in the clinic and can only be administered by approved personnel.
+Students who are under doctor's care and require medication during the school day need to report this condition, with the appropriate medical documentation, to the med tech in the clinic.
+If a student needs to use the elevator or needs extra time to travel between classes because of a medical procedure or need, he/she should speak to the med tech about an elevator pass and needed accommodation.
+All prescription or over-the-counter medication must be housed in the clinic and can only be administered by approved personnel.
 Students should not have any type of medication on their person.
 Students should never under any circumstances share or take medication from another student.
 Any student caught with unregistered medication, including over-the-counter medications, will face disciplinary action.